Anhedonie-Shanrai/addon-wow-GetDKP/README.md

 License
 ------------------
-Copyright (C) 2006-2019 EQdkp-Plus Developer Team
+Copyright (C) 2006-2019 EQdkp-Plus Developer Team Updated by hgletthofer, ianv88 - I (Anhedonie) merged both versions together.
+Result is less to no LUA-Errors & compatibility with various other addons such as Bagnon, Guild Rooster Manager and so on.
+(Compared to the version 7.3.1 on Curseforge)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published